castorini/pygaggle/docs/experiments-monot5-tpu.md

 - `query_doc_pairs.dev.small.txt`: The query-doc pairs for monoT5 input.
 - `query_doc_pair_ids.dev.small.tsv`: The `query_id`s and `doc_id`s that mapping to the query-doc pairs.
 We will use this to map monoT5 output scores back to query-doc pairs.

-Note that there will be memory issue if the monoT5 input file is larger than 1,000,000 lines.
+Note that there will be a memory issue if the monoT5 input file is large.
 Thus, we will split the input file into multiple files.

 ```
-split --suffix-length 3 --numeric-suffixes --lines 999900 ${DATA_DIR}/query_doc_pairs.dev.small.txt ${DATA_DIR}/query_doc_pairs.dev.small.txt
+split --suffix-length 3 --numeric-suffixes --lines 1000000 ${DATA_DIR}/query_doc_pairs.dev.small.txt ${DATA_DIR}/query_doc_pairs.dev.small.txt
 ```

 For `query_doc_pairs.dev.small.txt`, we will get 7 files after split. i.e. (`query_doc_pairs.dev.small.txt000` to `query_doc_pairs.dev.small.txt006`)